Vasfed/heap_dump/README.md

 # HeapDump

-Low-level ruby heap memory dump - including data and code references.
+Low-level ruby heap memory dump - including data and code references, useful for finding leaks.
+Has no performance overhead while not active, so can be used in production environment.

 Originally written across ruby 1.9.2-p290 data structures.
 Does work on other 1.9.2s and 1.9.3, but not well-tested yet(output is not proven to be as full etc.).

 Currently is under development and output format may differ.